patshaughnessy/patshaughnessy.github.io/posts/2015-06-18-dont-let-your-data-out-of-the-database.markdown

   <img src="http://patshaughnessy.net/assets/2015/6/18/prison.jpg"><br/>
 </div>

 But how?
-How do ask the database server to update all the posts?
+How do I ask the database server to update all the posts?
 I need to speak the database’s language: SQL.
 By writing SQL directly, I can be sure the database is doing exactly what I want, that it’s using the most efficient algorithm possible.
 I can be sure my database and I understand each other.